Letting Your Plugin of The FOJ Web Application Create Links for Sitemap

 Next, create a PHP file named

-and must not change.
-Put this file inside theincludes
+admin_includes.php.
+The name of this file must remainadmin_includes.phpand must not change.
+Put this file inside theincludesdirectory of your plugin.

 -